davewalker60/pmdup/index.md

 This website describes the retreat/camp, the town, local activities, and everything you need to know to register and prepare for traveling to Mexico.
 If you are new to Puerto Morelos, start with the [**Travel Tips FAQ**](pages/travel-tips-faq.md).

+Scroll through this quick-reference running list to stay up to date with camp updates and changes to the website.
 <div style="border: 1px solid #333; width: 100%; height: 300px; overflow: hidden;">
     <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTDckeEMkl5WNncTCorD4BsafpMtjgR-G4p_tTiiqvTOntXRtWurbfdsydHeOsFXK3QUT-7XaQCGttY/pubhtml?gid=1419085152&amp;single=true&amp;widget=true&amp;headers=false" style="width: 100%; height: 100%; border: none;"></iframe>
 </div>